Titanic Lifeboat No. 6: Crew members

-Frederick Fleet was the second seaman on board lifeboat 6.
-Fleet was the lookout who sighted the iceberg.
-He never recovered from the consequences of the sinking, leading a largely unhappy life until his suicide in January 1965.
+Frederick Fleet was the second seaman on board lifeboat 6 and the lookout who sighted the iceberg.

 Hichens' great-granddaughter Sally Nilsson wrote a book about Hichens, where she disputes the portrayal of her great-grandfather in depictions of the Titanic sinking.
 Nilsson said that all the lifeboats were in the same situation, but that it was Margaret Brown who "put the nail in the coffin for Robert", when she told media that Hichens was a "coward and a bully".

 Nilsson says in her book, The Man Who Sank Titanic, that Hichens was confronted several times by the women on the boat, with Helen Churchill Candee first demanding that they return for survivors, and later having a verbal exchange with Mrs. Julia Cavendish, who threatened (as Brown did) with throwing him overboard if he didn't stop berating them.
 The only woman who did not confront Hichens was Canadian passenger Hélène Baxter, who gave him a silver flask of liquor to keep warm.

 Nilsson further wrote that Hichens moved with his wife and children to Torquay, Devon.
 Shortly after moving to Torquay, Hichens' wife left him and returned to Southampton.
 According to Nilsson, Hichens suffered from neurasthenia (a term of the times to refer to PTSD), and never recovered, spending time in jail for attempted murder and having a low-profile life until his death in September 1940, as he returned from a trip to Africa, where the SS English Trader had taken coal during the context of World War II.

-The other seaman in charge of the boat, lookout Fleet, also suffered from mental health problems stemming from the sinking.
+The other seaman in charge of the boat, lookout Fleet, also suffered from mental health problems.
 Fleet, who served in both World Wars, never progressed in his maritime career, alleging that his connection to the Titanic impacted him.
 Following his wife's death in December 1964, Fleet fell into a downward spiral, killing himself two weeks later, in January 1965.

 Both female cashiers of the à la carte restaurant of the Titanic were rescued on board lifeboat 6.
 One of them, Mabel Martin, led a quiet life after the sinking.
 She died in March 1960, when a motorist struck and severely injured her.
 It was ruled to be an accident, and she died on the same day at Kingston Hospital in London.